Brussels shared cars victim of vandalism

 April 03, 2023

 D’Ieteren’s shared mobility service, Poppy Mobility, will double its fleet in Antwerp to meet growing demand.
 By the end of spring, 450 new red cars will be driving around in the city of Antwerp, on top of the 450 shared cars that are already available now.
-“The expansion of our fleet will allow This content […]
+“The expansion of our fleet will allow us to […]

 France to ban e-scooter under 14 and fine sharply